LaPampaHacker/LaPampaHacker.github.io/src/content/blog/1.1(29-03-25-Challenge-SpookyPass)/index.md

 ┌──(root㉿kali)-[/home/joaquin/HTB/Challenge/rev_spookypass]
 └─# ./pass
 Welcome to the SPOOKIEST party of the year.
-Before we let you in, you'll need to give us the password: s3cr3t_p455_f0r_gh05t5_4nd_gh0ul You're not a real ghost; clear off!
+Before we let you in, you'll need to give us the password:s3cr3t_p455_f0r_gh05t5_4nd_gh0ul You're not a real ghost; clear off!
 ```